Days: 6 Days

 Breakfast, Lunch, Dinner

 Our final day offers a shorter hike as we head back to Happy Isles in Yosemite Valley.
 The hike out will follow the historic John Muir Trail back to the valley.
 This route winds through beautiful forest along the Merced River, affording stunning views of Nevada and Vernal Falls.
-We will arrive back at the parking area to sort through our gear before heading back to Half Dome Village for a final lunch and fond farewells.
+We will arrive back at the parking area to sort through our gear before heading back to Curry Village for a final lunch and fond farewells.

 Distance/Elevation: 5.5 miles/2000 foot descent